It is actually painful for me to write this Math U See Alpha Review.

 3. Focus on mastery

-Mastery of a lesson before moving on was initially a benefit of MUS.
+Mastery of a lesson before moving on was initially a benefit of Math u See Alpha.
 As we progressed through the curriculum though, it became a burden.

 Guess what?
 A six year old doesn’t want to stay on the same concept for weeks or months!

 She would miss review problems on worksheets and it was always unclear if she was just making silly mistakes or she forgot how to solve the problem.